franleplant/nosleepjavascript-blog/content/blog/openid-oauth-authentication-for-nodejs/index.md

 ---
-title: Authenticating your Node.js app with a OpenId Connect Provider
+title: Authenticating your Node.js app with Google as an OpenId Connect Provider
 date: "2020-10-20"
 author: franleplant
-description: "TODO"
+description:
+  "Let's build the basic boilerplate for OpenId Connect based authencation with Google as Identity provider, persistent session cookies, express middleware in Typescript and Node.js"
 tags:
   - TypeScript
   - Javascript